morristech/movies24/README.md

 # Movies24
-Discover Movies and TV Shows
+Discover Movies and TV Shows.
-Showcase application for interviews
+Showcase application for interviews.